kookmutsjes baghrir

 • Baking powder

-• Lukewarm water (around 110°F/43°C): This is crucial to activate the yeast properly.
+• Lukewarm water (around 110°F/43°C): You need this temperature to activate the yeast properly.

 • Blender: A blender is highly recommended over hand-whisking.
 It creates a smooth, aerated batter, which is essential for those signature holes in kookmutsjes baghrir.